ktalovskih/searchEngine/README.md

 The first string sets the maximum count of responses, and the second sets will the application ignores the register of letters or not.

 # How to Build on Linux
-mkdir build_examples

 cmake -S . -B build_examples

 cmake --build build_examples

-cd build_examples/SearchEngine

-./SearchEngine

 # How to Build on Windows

-mkdir build_examples

 cmake -G "MinGW Makefiles" -S . -B build_examples

 cmake --build build_examples

-cd build_examples/SearchEngine

-./SearchEngine.exe
 ##
-# How to Run the Tests
+# How to Run the Tests and the Application
-To run test you should add after run programs files --run_tests like an agrgument.
-After that in the command line will be results of tests
-For example:
-./SearchEngine.exe --run_tests.
-it is a running test in the Windows.
+To run the tests, you should run the binary (./Test Linux, ./Test.exe Windows) located in build_examples/Test.

+To run the application, you should run the binary (./SearchEngine Linux, ./SearchEngine.exe Windows) located in build_examples/SearchEngine.

 # An Example of Output
 In the program window
-##

 Processing file: ../../../TestData/file004.txt

 Processing file: ../../../TestData/file003.txt